Redislabs-Solution-Architects/elasticache-riot-acre/README.md

 # Issues
-- [Issue 14420] prevents us from automating retrieval of the ACRE DB password
 - Requires user to have already setup a default VPC and a subnet.
 - Security Group requires ssh access by user, access from EC2 instances to Elasticache, and egress
 - Minimal permissions to run this template are not specified